maxwey/FilePlotter/README.md

 ### Usage

 Java required.
-Compile `Plotter.java` there should be several `.class` files created.
-Run `java Plotter INPUT_FILE` to plot the specified file.
+Compile `Plotter.java` and run `java Plotter INPUT_FILE` to plot the specified file.

 ### A quick note about the format of input files